 After story time, the children share how they relate to the various characters and themes of the stories.
 By discussing and relating to the universal themes of the tales, they develop a sense of belonging that enhances self-esteem.
 This also creates a vivid and meaningful connection to stories and their lives.

-Stories and story theater are designed to engage the children’s senses where they learn and retain the most.
+Stories and story theater are designed to engage the senses where children learn and retain the most.
 Through theatrical play they open up their imagination to endless possibilities, perspectives and self- expression.
 Social roles, problem solving and teamwork are also highlighted.
 Cultural and community awareness naturally occurs as they take captivating adventures with fun characters from other lands.
 Drumming and background music are also included.

 Click here to view the research on the many positive effects in children who are exposed to the oral tradition of storytelling!